Gluten Sensitivity or Celiac Disease. What You Need to Know

 Now that you have learned about celiac disease, another topic is worth discussing.
 That is the topic of what gluten sensitivity/gluten intolerance is.

 You may also hear this referred to as “non-celiac gluten sensitivity.”
-In 2011, a study at The Alfred Hospital in Melbourne, Australia, reported that gluten seemed to be a culprit in gastrointestinal problems in people who did not have celiac disease.
+In 2011, a study at The Alfred Hospital in Melbourne, Australia, reported that gluten was a culprit in gastrointestinal problems in people who did not have celiac disease.
 However, this researcher has since conducted more research and now states that the existence of gluten sensitivity/gluten intolerance/non-celiac gluten sensitivity is not fully substantiated, and further research needs to be conducted.

 Like celiac disease, symptoms in someone with gluten sensitivity or gluten intolerance can include digestive problems such as diarrhea, bloating, pain, or constipation.
 Fatigue, depression, and joint pain are other symptoms that can also be seen.